What's in a name?

 Historically, there has been copious amounts of angst associated with choosing baby names.
 The result was generations of people being called by a relatively small set of fashionable but conventional names.
 I worked at a school where there were so many Julies (all of a similar age) that we added words or numbers to indicate which Julie we meant.
 As well as office Julie and nurse Julie, I had ma’Julie who was the Julie I worked closely with on my team.

 When I had my youngest child, I wanted to call him Caleb, but my husband insisted it was far too ‘different’ and would result in him being taunted in the playground from day one with catastrophic psychological consequences.
 We called him Tom.
 Twenty-six years later he is psychologically fine, but I think this would also have been the case if I had called him Caleb.
 All these years later, I am pleased to say the very opposite is true.
-People love being creative about naming their beloved offspring.
+People love being creative when naming their beloved offspring.
 They not only want to choose unusual names, but they also strive to make them unique.
 The result is they invent new ways to spell names.
 Here are a few examples from my travels around schools: Tomi, Daiton, Lillie and Marlee.

 All this goes a stage further though when, in a search to represent sounds in names, new sound spellings are ‘invented’ by people.
 Here’s an example of a name I saw recently, Aayshan (pronounced /Ai/shan).
 The sound /ai/ is not represented by a sound spelling aay in any English words.
 Well actually it is… now… because someone just created it.
 That’s the point – that’s just how English has changed over time, and we have to roll with it.
-As Stephen Fry says, “It is important to keep remembering that language is – and should be – evolving.”
+As Stephen Fry says, ‘it is important to keep remembering that language is – and should be – evolving’.

 Names can be tricky.
 So how do we help our youngsters win the name game?